Community Views: The Hardest Part of Living With HIV

 Disclosing to friends and family

 It makes sense that telling friends and family is scary.
 We never know how others will react, and we are not guaranteed that they will hear us and respond with love and understanding.
-It is possible that not everyone you tell will understand, but hopefully a few—or more than a few—will.
-We truly only need a small circle of people to understand us and our struggles, and any more than that is an absolute bonus.
+It is possible that not everyone you tell will understand, but hopefully a few – or more than a few people – will.

 "Talking about it with new people.
 I always get shaken up after telling people about my status.
 It is not that I am ashamed.
 It is just you never know how people would react."